HamzaMouza/CheckVoisinageInterop/README.md

 - Set your CVI.API project as startup project.
 - Run the solution by pressing F5.
 - On first lunch, a local database will be created and populated with seed data automatically.
 - Seed data are located in folder "Data" under "CVI.API" project in seedData.sql file.
+- Static notification objects were added in  DataBenchAlarmsNotifications() method in InitializeDatabase.cs file under "CVI.Infrastructure" project.This data simulates the audit system response.
 - To change database connection go to `CVI.API/appsettings.json` and change the `connectionString` section.